JamesCanterbury77/SpellChecker/README.md

 ---
 ### Troubleshooting/Where to Get Support
-Make sure you have read the section of this document that is labeled *Instructions for Use*.
+Make sure you have read the section of this document that is labeled [Instructions for Use](#instructions-for-use).

 If you need help with getting the program to work you can email the writer at canterburyjr@appstate.edu.